Course Descriptions

 8th Grade Advanced Language Arts - 51040

 The 8th grade Honors Language Arts course provides students the opportunity to challenge themselves through a deeper examination of concepts in literature, writing, research, oral communication, grammar, and vocabulary.
 Students are expected to read, write and participate in assignments beyond regular 8th grade Language Arts expectations.
 Students at this level should possess a strong work ethic, strong reading and writing skills, a willingness to read and work independently, be motivated and interested in language Arts.
+Advanced ELA 8 is considered a more rigorous and faster-paced class for students at the middle school level.
+Therefore, it is necessary that students selected for this opportunity make a commitment to be successful.
+This includes the ability to participate often in class, develop and display strong writing skills, complete nightly homework, exhibit excellent school attendance, and demonstrate a strong work ethic along with the ability to respond positively to academic challenges and adversity.
+If students accept this opportunity and are successful in this class, it may allow them to take other advanced ELA classes during their high school years.

 8th Grade Science - 53238